-If you are having difficulty seeing more than the first few lines of a transcript in Prep, you likely need to add page breaks to the transcript file.
+If you are having difficulty seeing more than the first few lines of a transcript in Litigation, you likely need to add page breaks to the transcript file.

 Steps to adding page breaks to a transcript file are outlined below:

 - Install TextPad on your PC, if you do not already have it installed.

 - Locate the original transcript file on your local drive, desktop, etc...

 - Right click on the file name > Hover over Open with > Select Text Pad.

 - In TextPad, navigate to View in the top navigation > select Visible Spaces.

 - Navigate your cursor to the first page break location.
 The location of your first page break will be dependent on the location of the page number.

 - For example, if your page numbers are at the top of each page, the first page break location will be immediately before the 0002 text pattern at the top of page 2.

 - On the other hand, if your page numbers are at the bottom of each page, the first page break location will be immediately after the 0001 text pattern at the bottom of page 1.